mjnrock/battle-arena/battle-arena-react/src/lib/@agency/core/Core.md

 ## EventList [^](#core)
 extends **[AgencyBase](#agencybase)**

 This is a wrapper class for an attachable set of event handlers, with optionally-pre-defined aliases.
 This is meant as an abstract wrapper to a POJO, so that there is more Agency-specific behavior and reusability.
-A major use for this class is in the `ECS` space.
+While the major use for this class is in the `ECS` space, it serves just as well as an `Agent({ event })` initializer argument to aid in the creation of templates or factories.

+### Class Properties
 |Property|Type|Optional|
 |-|-|-|
 |`events`|`Map`|✅|
 |`aliases`|`Map`|✅|

+### Example
 	const registry = new Registry(
 		events = {
 			// Event handler object